 Use this compound annual growth rate (CAGR) calculator to work out the yearly growth rate of an investment - the percentage rate that gets you from the initial investment to the future value.
-Simply enter your present value, future value and number of years, months or days and let the calculator do the rest.

 Whilst every effort has been made in building the CAGR calculator tool, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the calculator tools and information derived from the web site.
 This tool is here purely as a service to you, please use it at your own risk.